|Index|SAP Edge Integration Cell on SUSE

 --set replicas=3

-During the rollout of Rancher Prime, you can monitor the progress using the following command:
+During the rollout of SUSE Rancher Prime, you can monitor the progress using the following command:

-After having installed the Rancher Prime cluster, we can now make use this one to create the Rancher Kubernetes Engine 2 clusters for Edge Integration Cell.
-SAP recommends to set up not only a production landscape, but to have QA / Dev systems for Edge Integration Cell.
-Both can be set up the same way using Rancher Prime.
-How to do this is covered in this chapter.
-Looking at the landscape overview again, we will now deal with setting up the lower part of the given graphic:
+After having installed the SUSE Rancher Prime cluster, you can use it to create Rancher Kubernetes Engine 2 clusters for Edge Integration Cell.
+SAP recommends setting separate QA/Dev systems for Edge Integration Cell in addition to a production landscape.
+Both can be configured similarly using SUSE Rancher Prime, as described in this chapter.
+Referring to the landscape overview, we now focus on the lower section of the graphic below:

 SAP EIC Architecture RKE2

-Creating new RKE2 clusters is very easy when using Rancher Prime.
+Creating new RKE2 clusters is straightforward when using SUSE Rancher Prime.

-Go to the home menu of your Rancher Prime instance.
-Click the Create button on the right side of the screen, as shown here:
+Navigate to the home menu of your SUSE Rancher Prime instance and click the Create button on the right side of the screen, as shown below:

 SAP Rancher Main Create

-The window shows you the available options for creating new Kubernetes clusters.
-Make sure the toggle button on the right side of the screen is set to RKE2/K3s as shown below:
+The window displays the available options for creating new Kubernetes clusters.
+Make sure the toggle button on the right side of the screen is set to RKE2/K3s, as shown below:

 SAP Rancher Create RKE Version